reinai/FlappyBirdAI/README.md

 Implementation of Flappy Bird reinforcement learning agent by using two approaches:
   * Q learning
   * Monte Carlo Q learning

+  In folder [basic-q-learning](https://github.com/reinai/FlappyBirdAI/tree/master/FlappyBird/basic-q-learning) we have already trained our model with basicq_2000.txt, and in folder [monte-carlo-q-learning](https://github.com/reinai/FlappyBirdAI/tree/master/FlappyBird/monte-carlo-q-learning) with monte_2000.txt.
+All you have to do is runQLearning to see the results.

 ## Programs & libraries needed in order to run this project
 * [PLE: A Reinforcement Learning Environment](https://pygame-learning-environment.readthedocs.io/en/latest/#) mimicking the Arcade Learning Environment interface, allowing a quick start to Reinforcement Learning in Python